vtex-apps/io-documentation/docs/en/Recipes/development/developing-service-configuration-apps.md

  }
 ```

-7. Create a `schema.json` file in the `configuration` folder.
-You will need this `configuration/schema.json` file to define the settings structure that the service app is going to accept from other apps on the platform.
+7. Create a `configuration` folder in your app's root directory, and, then, a `schema.json` file inside it.
+This file will hold information about the settings structure that the service app is going to accept from other apps on the platform.
 8. Once the file is created, create a JSON Schema in that file, according to your scenario.
 For example:

 ```json